-The American Assembly is a public policy institute founded by Dwight D. Eisenhower during his time as president of Columbia University.
-Deeply concerned about the social, economic, and political quandaries thrust upon the nation after World War II, Eisenhower sought to create a rigorous framework that could marshal intellectual power across a range of public and private sectors, bringing together the nation’s brightest minds to address difficult problems and identify effective solutions.
+In the late 1940’s, only a handful of public policy institutions existed and structured conferences were a new and evolving form of exchange.
+Deeply concerned about the social, economic, and political quandaries we faced as a country after World War II, Eisenhower sought to create a place and a process that would bring together the nation’s brightest minds to address difficult issues and identify effective solutions.

-“In the councils of government, we must guard against the acquisition of unwanted influence, whether sought or unsought, by the military-industrial complex.
+He once famously said: "In the councils of government, we must guard against the acquisition of unwanted influence, whether sought or unsought, by the military-industrial complex.
 The potential for the disastrous rise of misplaced power exists and will persist."

 Eisenhower proposed a plan for “America’s First Conference Center” and imagined bringing together citizens who represented a spectrum of views from business, labor, politics, finance, higher education—among others—to cooperate for the greater good.